aws-samples/aws-iot-greengrass-flat-file-ingestion/README.md

 1. [Launch a new AWS CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) in the N. Virginia (us-east-1) Region using <a href="https://github.com/aws-samples/aws-iot-greengrass-flat-file-ingestion/raw/main/iot-cfn.yml" download>iot-cfn.yml</a>, which represents the simulated environment described in the preceding bullet.
     - Parameters:
         - Name the stack `IoTGreengrass`.
-        - For `EC2KeyPairName`, use the EC2 key pair you just created for.
-Leave off the `.pem` extension.
+        - For `EC2KeyPairName`, select the EC2 key pair you just created from the drop-down menu.
-        - For `SecurityAccessCIDR`, use your public IP with a /32 CIDR (i.e. `1.1.1.1/32`).
+        - For `SecurityAccessCIDR`, use your [public IP](http://checkip.amazonaws.com/) with a /32 CIDR (i.e. `1.1.1.1/32`).
             - You can also accept the default of `0.0.0.0/0` if you can have SSH and RDP being open to all sources on the EC2 instances in this demo environment.
         - Accept the defaults for the remaining parameters.
     - View the `Resources` tab after stack creation completes.
 The stack creates the following resources: